 Next, you need to go to Teamspeak’s webpage to download the program.
 Click on the link below to go there:

 Once you’re there, look under Windows and find the two download links “Client 32-bit” and “Client 64-bit” and download the correct one for your computer.

 NOTE: If you don’t know what bit system you are running, go to your desktop.
-Hit the “start” button (the windows button), right click on “computer” and select properties.
+Hit the “start” button (the windows button), search for "This PC" in the search bar, right click on the icon when it shows, click "more," and then select "properties."
 A page called “system” will pop up with information about your PC.
 (You can also find this page by simply typing "system" into the search bar of your start menu.)
 There you can find whether your system is a 32 or 64-bit operating system as shown in the photo below:

 bit type system.png 33.95KB 4 downloads